 As well as Norwegian, resources are available in Arabic, Dari, English, Kurmanji, Pashto and Tigrinya.
 These languages were chosen because they are spoken by the largest numbers of registered refugees in Norway at present.

 Skolekassa is designed to be as self-explanatory as possible, but it is important that teachers or counsellors provide guidance to help pupils and students make the most of the resources.

 Logging in to Skolekassa with Feide

 Skolekassa contains a mixture of free resources, available to everyone, and restricted resources that are available only to licensed users.
 To access restricted resources, pupils can click the Feide button on any page and log in with their Feide username and password.
 They can then access all the resources that their school has purchased a licence for.
-Click here to watch a short video on how to use the Skolekassa website.

 For any enquiries regarding Feide login and pupils’ user accounts, please contact the IT manager at your school or local authority.
 Teachers and school staff are asked to provide assistance to any pupils having difficulty with their Feide user accounts.